All Episodes

 Right.

-The networks were not declaring it.
+Even though the AP had declared them victorious, the networks were not declaring it.

-It was to me, it was going on way too long.
+To me, it was going on way too long.

-Nobody wanted to be first, it's ridiculous.
+Nobody wanted to be first.

 Yes.